Community Benefit Activities of CAHs, Non-Metropolitan Hospitals, and Metropolitan Hospitals, 2010

-MRHRC, Community Benefit, scorecard, national, CAH, indicators
+MRHRC, Community Benefit, scorecard, national, CAH, indicators, critical access hospital, rural

 Croll, Z., Gale, J. A., & Coburn, A. (2012).
 Community benefit activities of critical access hospitals, non-metropolitan hospitals and metropolitan hospitals.
 (National overview).
 Portland, ME: Flex Monitoring Team.